Govind2307/Govind2307/README.md

 # 💫 About Me:
-🛠️ Mechanical Engineering student in 4th year<br>📊 Proficient in data visualization with Power BI<br>🐍 Skilled in Python<br>🧠 Currently diving into Business Analytics and Operations<br>💡 Knowledgeable in Multi-criteria Decision Making
+🛠️ Mechanical Engineering student in 4th year with a Data analysis Torch🔥<br>
+📊 Proficient in data visualization with Power BI<br>
+🐍 Skilled in SQl and Python<br>
+🧠 Currently diving into Business Analytics  Operations problems solving

 ## 🌐 Socials: